ssh88/SeguePerformable/README.md

 Every year since Xcode introduced storyboards, Apple has heavily invested in the tech pushing a device agnostic mentality.

-With all the pros from dynamic cells, size classes and easy to setup navigation, it is pretty much a no brainer to use them (I see the eye rolls).
+With all the pros from dynamic cells, size classes and easy-to-setup navigation, it is pretty much a no brainer to use them (I see the eye rolls).

 Saying that, there has been one major feature missing that still has developers reminiscing about life before the UIStoryboard - Custom initialisers!

-What makes this an even more of a painful omission is the fact that if you want to override and default parameters before displaying your view controller you are forced to call ```prepare(for:sender:)``` separately from ```performSegue(withIdentifier:sender:)```, then have to navigate through an ```if-else```, cast back down and finally cast back down your view controller.
-Not exactly a satisfying replacement for the previous one-liner custom init!
-That's not to mention the stringly typed api the Storyboards heavily promote.
+What makes this an even more of painful omission is the fact that if you want to override and default parameters before displaying your view controller you are forced to

+- call ```prepare(for:sender:)``` separately from ```performSegue(withIdentifier:sender:)```
+- then navigate an ```if``` statment to find the correct id for your view controller
+- then finally cast back your view controller from the segues destination view controller.

+Not exactly a satisfying replacement for the previous one-liner custom init, and that's not to mention the stringly typed API the Storyboards heavily promote.

 That's where ```SeguePerformable``` comes in.

 The idea is twofold:

-- to limit the use of hard coded strings for Segue ID's and provide a clean and simple interface for working with them.
+-  Replace the use of hard coded strings for Segue ID's with them enums.
-- Create a block based api so that performing and preparing a segue are done in a single footprint.
+- Create a block based API so that performing and preparing a segue are done in a single footprint.

 ### Usage

 #### look ma! no strings!

+First lets look at how we replace strings with enums when dealing with segue id's.

 - The view controller that is initiating the navigating i.e. the parent view controller, should conform to the protocol.